kriss506/taskplanner/README.md

 It stores a list of tasks in browser local storage. \
 The Personal Planner displays tasks by creating cards from a template literal (or template string) which contains card HTML.  \
 The string is interpolated with data from each task. \
-The card is styled with Bootstrap, and it is appended to the document body. \
+The card DIV has a class attribute with the value "card" in order to be styled with Bootstrap, and it is appended to the document body. \
 Personal Planner does not use a framework or library such as Angular or React.